ansible/molecule/doc/source/configuration.rst

-Molecule attempts to pick sane default configuration options (set internally), however it's also possible to `override configuration`_, for example in `~/.config/molecule/config.yml`.
+Molecule attempts to pick sane default configuration options (set internally), however it's also possible to `override configuration`_, for example in ``~/.config/molecule/config.yml``.

 Config file
 ===========

-This file (molecule.yml), located in the role directory, contains all the molecule-specific information for the role in the directory in which it's located.
-It allows you to configure how molecule, ansible, verifiers, and drivers will behave.
+This file (``molecule.yml``), located in the role directory, contains all the molecule-specific information for the role in the directory in which it's located.
+It allows you to configure how Molecule, Ansible, verifiers, and drivers will behave.
 This information is contained in top level YAML sections described below.

 Molecule Section
 ----------------

-The molecule section allows you to override molecule defaults.
-This is is the most specific setting for molecule and will override the contents of all other config files.
-This is where you give molecule role-specific behavior.
+The `molecule` section allows you to override Molecule defaults.
+This is is the most specific setting for Molecule and will override the contents of all other config files.
+This is where you give Molecule role-specific behavior.

 .. code-block:: yaml